mbridak/augratin/README.md

 When you press the "Log it" button the adif information is appended to `POTA_Contacts.adi` in your home folder.

-## Early days

-This is the initial commit.
-Very early days.

-Updated code to save your callsign/grid to a json file in your home directory.

 ## Running from source